relaycorp/ddos-report/src/content/docs/mitigations/reverse-proxies.md

 as they're specifically designed to absorb large DDoS attacks, unlike a comparable service from ISPs
 (typically called [_clean pipe_](https://www.radware.com/security/ddos-knowledge-center/ddospedia/clean-pipe/)).
-Cloud-based proxies tend to be bundled with transport layer proxies.
+Cloud-based internet layer proxies tend to be bundled with transport layer proxies.

 ### Transport layer proxy

-**These proxies protect the transport layer from [protocol attacks](../overview.md#protocol-attacks)** by filtering traffic based on the transport layer protocol and firewall rules.
+**These proxies protect the transport layer from [protocol attacks](../overview.md#protocol-attacks)** by filtering traffic based on the transport layer protocol.
 Like internet layer proxies,
 they shield the origin server from the attack traffic.

 Transport layer proxies are often called _layer 4 proxies_ or _L4 proxies_,
 in reference to the OSI model.

-These proxies typically offer the following DDoS-related features:
+These proxies can offer the following DDoS-related features:

 - **Firewall** to block traffic based on the client's IP address or other properties derived from it (e.g. its country, whether it's a known Tor node).
-- **[TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy)** to shield the origin server from [TLS exhaustion attacks](https://www.akamai.com/glossary/what-is-an-ssl-tls-exhaustion-attack), such as [D(HE)at](https://dheatattack.gitlab.io/summary/).
+- **[TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy)** to shield the origin server from [exhaustion attacks](https://www.akamai.com/glossary/what-is-an-ssl-tls-exhaustion-attack), such as [D(HE)at](https://dheatattack.gitlab.io/summary/).

 Self-hosted transport layer proxies, such as [HAProxy](https://www.haproxy.org) and [IPVS](https://en.wikipedia.org/wiki/IP_Virtual_Server),